j10kay/j10kay/README.md

 ### Hi there, I'm Jioke 👋🏾‍💻

-- 👯 I’m looking to collaborate on fun, meaningful, challenging projects.
-- 💬 Ask me about Python/C++
-- 📫 How to reach me: (202)717-2989, jioke.k@gmail.com, linktr.ee/jioke
+- 📫 How to reach me: jioke.k@gmail.com, linktr.ee/jioke
-- 😄 Pronouns: he/him
-- ⚡ Fun fact: I love soccer!
-I watch and play it (online or IRL)